-You can then decide to drive to Des Moines or take a plane like we did.
+You can then decide to drive to Des Moines or take a plane as we did.
 You used to be able to take the Amtrak from Chicago to Des Moines but unfortunately, this line was shut down.

 At Des Moines airport we rented our car from Alamo.
 We booked this through Car Del Mar and had the best prices and service.
 Our first car we picked up at the airport of Des Moines didn’t have cruise control, so the boyfriend was like nope, not doing that.
 He went back to ask for another car and got one without a problem.
 Later on, we (and especially my boyfriend) were so happy with cruise control.